-- 21 (1) All Council meetings must take place within the Municipal Hall except when Council resolves to hold meetings elsewhere. - (2) Regular Council meetings will be held: - (a) on the second Monday at 4:30 pm and the fourth Monday at 7:00 pm of each month, except: - i. the months of July and August, meetings will be held on the fourth Monday of that month at 7:00 pm; - ii. the months of September and December, meetings will be held on the second Monday of that month at 4:30 pm; - (d) be adjourned at 10:00 p.m. on the day scheduled for the meeting unless Council resolves to proceed beyond that time in accordance with section 46; and - (e) when such meeting falls on a statutory holiday, be held on the next day the Municipal Hall is open. - (3) Regular Council meetings may, by a resolution of Council: - (a) be cancelled, provided that two consecutive meetings are not cancelled; and; - (b) be postponed to a different day, time and place determined by the Mayor, provided the Corporate Officer is provided at least 2 days written notice. - (4) Other Council meetings: - (a) Council may choose to host a separate public meeting for the sole purpose of ensuring public process for development of the financial plan. in compliance with the "Community Charter Section 166, Council must undertake a process of public consultation regarding the proposed financial plan before it is adopted." - (b) Council may at their discretion host: - i.
+- (2) Regular Council meetings will be held: - (a) on the second Monday and the fourth Monday at 6:00 pm of each month, except: - i. the months of July and August, meetings will be held on the fourth Monday of that month at 6:00 pm; - ii. the months of September and December, meetings will be held on the second Monday of that month at 6:00 pm; - (d) be adjourned at 10:00 p.m. on the day scheduled for the meeting unless Council resolves to proceed beyond that time in accordance with section 46; and - (e) when such meeting falls on a statutory holiday, be held on the next day the Village Office is open. - (3) Regular Council meetings may, by a resolution of Council: - (a) be cancelled, provided that two consecutive meetings are not cancelled; and; - (b) be postponed to a different day, time and place determined by the Mayor, provided the Corporate Officer is provided at least 2 days written notice. - (4) Other Council meetings: - (a) Council may choose to host a separate public meeting for the sole purpose of ensuring public process for development of the financial plan. in compliance with the "Community Charter Section 166, Council must undertake a process of public consultation regarding the proposed financial plan before it is adopted." - (b) Council may at their discretion host: - i.
 Town Hall Meetings - ii.
 Community Forums - iii.
 Planning Sessions a Council meeting, COTW or Committee meeting, as applicable, may participate by means of electronic audio or other communication facilities, if